kaleido-io/PET-atomic-settlements/atomic-settlement.md

 function settleLock(bytes32 lockId, bytes calldata data) external;
 function rollbackLock(bytes32 lockId, bytes calldata data) external;
 ```

+The above generic interface is expected to work with all privacy tokens that have implemented a lock interface to allow settle and rollback flow to be deterministically driven by a lock ID.

+### Settlement orchestration contract

 Finally, a settlement orchestration contract implementation, `Atom`, is provided.
 The Atom contract must be initialized once with all the legs of the settlement, with each leg represented by an `Operation` object.